NoirNoble/oscar.blue/content/_index.md

 single: true
 ---

-# Welcome to yet another corner of the web.
+# Welcome to Yet Another Corner of the Web.

-## I'm Oscar,
+## I'm Oscar 👋

-I run this site which mostly functions as a poor man's documentation of the things I've done and how to do them yourself.
-You may also find some thoughts and opinions of mine if that's something you're interested in.
+This website mostly functions as a landing page for my other spaces on web with some opinion pieces and tutorials spinkled here and there.